WDI-SEA/react-development-course-materials/01-React Key Concepts/01-welcome-to-react-development-lecture.md

 ## Map of the Campus

-{If possible; otherwise, remove this slide}
+{If possible; otherwise, remove this slide.}

 <aside class="notes">

 **Talking Points**:

-- Point out restroooms, front lines, the classroom, and the kitchen, and where they could come work,  if that slide is left in.
+- Point out restroooms, Front Lines, the classroom, the kitchen, and where they could come work (if that slide is left in).

 </aside>